karthikrbabu/book-recos/README.md

 * Karthik Rameshbabu

+## Goal

+Provide book recommendations by genre, author, and cover art color, using content based filtering.
+In addition make user specific book recommendations through collaborative filtering using user provided ratings.

 ## Data

-In the ```\data``` folder you will find the below directories that have our projects raw data, as well as cleaned data that have processed for use in our various models
+In the ```\data``` folder you will find the below directories that have our projects raw data, as well as cleaned data that have processed for use in our various models.
+The data was original taken from this Kaggle posting: https://www.kaggle.com/jealousleopard/goodreadsbooks

 ```bat
 \data\parsed_data